eneserciyes/al-folio/_pages/about.md

 layout: about
 title: about
 permalink: /
-title: <strong>sarah jane schmidt </strong>
+title: <strong>enes erciyes </strong>
 description: Ex-astronomer creating data-driven solutions to problems on Earth.

 profile:
   align: right
-  image: prof_pic.jpg
+  image: profile_photo.jpg
-  address:
+  address: >
+    <p>merciyes18_at_ku.edu.tr</p>

-news: false # includes a list of news items
+news: true  # includes a list of news items
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-I spent 15 years in academia researching the smallest stars and why their magnetic fields are so strong.
-I extracted, analyzed, and visualized multi-dimensional and time-series data to answer my research questions, then communicated my results in seminars and scientific publications.
-I also mentored a handful of students through their first large, self-led projects and loved helping these brilliant students grow into competent, independent researchers.

-Alongside my research, I also worked on projects related to diversity and inclusion in Astronomy.
-Often my goal was to do the work of bringing the basic ideas of equity and social justice within our field to astronomers who had not yet encountered these concepts.
-As my time in astronomy grew to a close, I moved on to feminist activism in Berlin rather than focusing on my field.

-Currently, I'm working as a data scientist at a startup here in Berlin.
-My move from science to tech has been a lot of work, but it's also exciting to learn new skills and processes.
-Like me, this website is in a transition, including some academic-focused material but slowly shifting to focus on tech.

-I also like ice cream.
+Hi, I am Enes!
+I am a Computer Science senior with a DM in Electrical & Electronics Engineering in [Koç University](https://cs.ku.edu.tr/), Istanbul.

+I love creating projects and being involved in lots of stuff!

+I was the co-founder and president of KU AIRS for two years.
+You can check out [here](https://airs.club/) and see what we have done.
+Our biggest project was __SPARK Autonomous Car Team__.
+We joined [Teknofest Robotaksi Contest](https://teknofest.org/en/yarisma-detaylar-6.html), the only self-driving car contest in Turkey.
+We have won [first place](https://www.linkedin.com/posts/meerciyes_keepmaking-autonomouscars-ai-activity-6660190866252148736-kn_O) in the preliminary design & simulation phase in last year’s competition.
+This year, we built a full-scale autonomous car that is able to follow lanes, plan behaviours according to traffic signs and lights, park and complete the race track.

+I was also a [GLLP](https://glls.ku.edu.tr/) fellow and a [University Innovation Fellow](https://universityinnovation.org/wiki/Main_Page) - a fellowship organized by Stanford d.school - in my university.
+Here, me and my friends create projects to solve the most common problems in student life.
+I mostly contributed to the KULendar project, a comprehensive calendar portal for all kinds of events in our school.

+ I am currently working as an Undergraduate Research Assistant at [Autonomous Vision Group](https://mysite.ku.edu.tr/fguney/), working on RL in end-to-end autonomous driving.